nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * listens for changes to `Model` data so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* depends on some classes in the `Model` component, as it displays `Person` objects and `Event` objects residing in the `Model`, and may display statistics for `Event` objects as well.
+* depends on some classes in the `Model` component, as it displays `Person` objects and `Event` objects residing in the `Model`, and can display statistics of `Persons` objects tagged to `Event` objects as well.

 ### Logic component